 I am constantly amazed at the sparkling iridescence of their scales.
 Their green stripe is full of sunny glitter and fades into a shimmery line of lavender-and-rose.
 Their white underbellies gleam like pearl.

 And would you believe, they actually have a silver lining on the inside as well?
-Every time I scoop out the guts and scrub the fish clean, I look at that shining silver layer, as thin as foil, and chuckle to myself that God even decorated the innards.
+Every time I scoop out the guts and scrub the fish clean, I look at that shining silver layer, as thin as foil, and chuckle that even the innards are decorated.

 by Sydney Michalski